Waleed99i/Meds_Summer_Training/Module_1/shell_scripting_tutorial.md

 ##### View first 2 lines
-For viewing from head ,use `head -n ` as:
+For viewing from the start,use `head -n ` as:
 ```bash
 head -n 2 filename.txt
 ```

 ##### View last 3 lines
-For viewing from tail , use `tail -n ` as:
+For viewing from the end, use `tail -n ` as:
 ```bash
 tail -n 3 filename.txt
 ```